RevEngAI/reai-rz/README.md

 then please make sure that either your current working directory is writable by current user (the user launching the plugin), or there exist environment varibles `$TMPDIR` or `$TMP` and those are writable as well.
 So it should be either `$PWD` or `$TMP` or `$TMPDIR`.

-If rizin fails to automatically load the plugin, you can load it by running the command `L <plugin_path>`.
+If rizin fails to automatically load the plugin, you can

+- Open rizin and run `e dir.plugins`.
+You'll get the exact path where rizin expects the plugins to be present.
+Note the prefix for `/rizin/plugins`.
+It'll be something like `/usr/lib` or `/usr/local/lib`.
+Now during the plugin cmake configure step, provide this prefix path by appending `-D CMAKE_INSTALL_PREFIX=<prefix_path>` to the cmake configure command.
+In my case it looks like this : `cmake -B build -G Ninja -D CMAKE_INSTALL_PREFIX=/usr`

+- load it by running the command `L <plugin_path>`.
 This is usually something like `L /usr/local/lib/rizin/plugins/libreai_rizin.so` on a linux based system.
 The exact path is displayed when installing the plugin.
+You'll need to do this all the time btw, on every rizin run.
+This is not the best solution.

 ### Dependencies